-As this graph shows, it was a conceivable view up to the turn of the 20th century that Māori were dying out.
-Certainly there had been a clear fall in their population since the settlement of Europeans.
-However from about 1920 it became very clear that this was not the case, and the Māori population began to make a strong recovery in numbers.
+As this graph shows, it was conceivable up to the turn of the 20th century that Māori were dying out.
+Certainly their population had fallen since settlement by Europeans.
+From about 1920 it became clear that this was not the case, as the Māori population began to make a strong recovery.

 Using this item